Kuching High School

-Kuching High School (KHS; SMJK Tinggi Kuching; 古晋中学(国民型)), officially Kuching High National-type Secondary School (Sekolah Menengah Jenis Kebangsaan Tinggi Kuching; 古晋中学(国民型)), is a public secondary school in Kuching, the capital of the Malaysian state of Sarawak.
+Kuching High School (KHS; SMJK Tinggi Kuching; 古晋中学(国民型)), officially Kuching High National-type Secondary School (Sekolah Menengah Jenis Kebangsaan Tinggi Kuching; 古晋中学(国民型)), is a national-type chinese secondary school in Kuching, the capital of the Malaysian state of Sarawak.
 The school provides secondary education from Transition to Form 5, which culminates in the sitting of the public examinations of Form Three Assessment in Form 3 and the Malaysian Certificate of Education in Form 5.
-The school was founded in 1916 as a Chinese private school and from 1963 until today it became a government-aided school.
+The school was founded in 1916 as a Chinese private school and from 1963 until today it became a Government-aided school.

 Location

 The school is located on a 3 acre site at Jalan Mathie in Kuching, the capital city of Sarawak, a state in East Malaysia.